SWMFsoftware/SWMF/README.md

 Get the source code from Git or from the tar balls.

-The minimim requirement is the SWMF repository.
+The minimum requirement is the SWMF repository.

 You may also need the `SWMF_data` repository that contains large data files.
 It can be put into the home directory or into the SWMF directory.